a-r-t/SER-225-Game-RPG/docs/BugReport/bug-report.md

 continue moving left.
 This is not ideal.
 For a more natural feel in a game that moves a player with keyboard input, it's generally best to have both keys able to continually override each other.

-This is not an arrow key specific thing -- this happens because the left key if statement check comes before the right key check, so the right key is able to override the left key, but not vice versa.
-Solving this will require updating the player walking logic to allow the left and right arrow keys to override one another.
+This is not an arrow key specific thing -- this happens because of the order in which the if statement is checking which key is currently being pressed.
+Solving this will require updating the player walking logic to allow the movement keys to override one another.